Factory Calibration & Recalibration

 Then the per channel and part-to-part variance is calibrated with more simple terms that should be either close to 1 for gain, and close to 0 for compensating DC offset inaccuracies.

-Many customers request that the calibration is compliant with a specific calibration standard such as ISO 17025, ANSI Z-540, ISO 10012, NAVAIR 17-35QAC-01 and many others.
-Unfortunately, there are no standards for calibration of embedded data loggers.
+Many customers request that the calibration is compliant with a specific calibration standard such as ISO 17025, ANSI Z-540, ISO 10012, NAVAIR 17-35QAC-01, and many others.
+Unfortunately, there are no standards for the calibration of embedded data loggers.
 Because we are logging data and have no means to synchronize to the data point an acceleration measurement to a reference one we needed to develop our own procedure.
-The calibration we apply isn't necessarily NIST traceable itself, instead, it was completed with a reference accelerometer that has a NIST traceable calibration.
+The calibration we apply isn't necessarily NIST traceable itself, instead, it was completed with an accelerometer that has a NIST traceable calibration.

 We had a lot of back and forth with NAVAIR instrumentation groups as part of our initial development where we had to address and overcome this obstacle.
 Below are two documents that were approved by this group for use in F/A-18s:

 Are Calibrations Needed?